nwisr/nwisr.github.io/newreferees/index.md

 **8. Do on-field training with a senior referee.**

-Most of our on-field training is done using headsets.
-When you train with a senior referee/trainer you do not get paid.
-Referees with a lot of outdoor experience usually only take a few days/nights of training on each type of game, some referees require multiple sessions with senior referees before they are recommended for assignment.
-You must have the recommendation of at least one senior referee/trainer for each type of game (indoor/Futsal) before you can move on to the next step.**
+Most of our on-field training is conducted using headsets.
+When you train with a senior referee or trainer, you do not receive payment.
+Referees with extensive outdoor experience typically require only a few days or nights of training for each type of game.
+However, some referees need multiple sessions with senior referees before they are recommended for an assignment.
+You must obtain a recommendation from at least one senior referee or trainer for each type of game (indoor or Futsal) before you can progress to the next step.

 **9. Once you are recommended for an assignment you will be scheduled to do games on your own,**